pbrisbin/dbmigrations/README.md

 11. List migrations that have not been installed.

     ```console
-    % moo upgrade-list
+    % dbm upgrade-list
     Migrations to install:
       hello-world
     ```

 ## Configuration File Format

-All moo commands accept a `--config-file` option which you can use to specify the path to a configuration file containing your settings.
+All DMB commands accept a `--config-file` option which you can use to specify the path to a configuration file containing your settings.
 This approach is an alternative to setting environment variables.
 The configuration file format uses the same environment variable names for its fields.
 An example configuration is